Dramatically perched atop a hill overlooking the river is one of Prague’s most famous and must-see sights – the incredible Prague Castle!

 13. Rosenberg Palace – A lovely Renaissance building, Rosenberg Palace, lies right next to the Golden Lane on the way out of the castle.

 14. Former President’s House – Up until 1989, this building was the primary residence of the President of then Czechoslovakia (1938-1989).

 15. Ball Game Hall – A Large Hall that has served many purposes since it was built in the second half of the 1500s.
 Today, it holds art exhibits, concerts, and events.

 16. Riding Stables – A More modern addition to the castle complex is the riding stables located just outside the castle walls built in the 1950s.

 17 Summer Royal Palace – Built for Anna Jagiellon by her husband Ferdinand I during the mid-1500s, the space now holds fine art exhibits.

-G. Gardens – In addition to all these wonderful churches, palaces and museums, Prague Castle is home to some lovely gardens and courtyards.
-They are charming places to rest if you want to get off of your feet after all of the sightseeing.
+G. Gardens – In addition to all these wonderful churches, palaces, and museums, Prague Castle is home to some lovely gardens and courtyards.
+They are charming places to rest if you want to get off your feet after all of the sightseeing.